 What vaccine can I get?

 Primary series

 The primary series of a vaccine is the initial number of doses you need to get protection.
-The vaccine used for your primary series depends on your age:
+The vaccine used for your primary series depends on your age and the health of your immune system: